Skip to main content

 Batch Copy Row and Column Styles

-Grid - Chinese-style Form Replication
+Grid - Multi-row Form Copying

-Set Spacing
+Setting Spacing

-Set Column Width (Multi-end Adaptation)
+Setting Column Width (Multi-end Adaptation)

-Each row of the grid layout component has been set to Flex layout.
+Each row of the Grid Layout component has been set to Flex layout.

-Three Methods for Adjusting Multi-end Column Width
+Three Adjustment Methods for Multi-end Column Width

 • Fit Content

-• Manual Adjustment
+• Manual Operation

-Setting Horizontal and Vertical Alignment
+Set Horizontal and Vertical Alignment

-1. Setting Vertical Alignment for Rows (align-items)
+1. Set Vertical Alignment for Rows (align-items)

-When in a row, the heights of multiple columns are inconsistent, vertical alignment can be set.
+When the heights of multiple columns in a row are inconsistent, vertical alignment can be set.

-3. Setting Column Alignment
+3. Column Alignment Settings

 General Style Settings